- All requests or invoices must first be approved by the specialty group/network treasurer or committee chair before we can issue payment.

 - No fee is required for specialty groups requesting their lists.
 Some groups require mailing lists for publication mailings; please request these lists from Ryan one week in advance.

-- Email blasts to group members should be scheduled with staff member Carmina Lamare-Bertrand, Communications Associate, at email@example.com.
+- Email blasts to group members should be scheduled with staff member Carmina Lamare-Bertrand, Communications Coordinator, at firstname.lastname@example.org.

-- Each specialty group typically contributes to the George Stout Fund, which provides financial support for students to attend the Annual Meeting or related conferences.
+- Each group with dues income typically contributes to the George Stout Fund, which provides financial support for students to attend the Annual Meeting or related conferences.

-- A budget line appears for Stout on specialty group budget worksheets and financial reports.
+- A budget line appears for Stout on budget worksheets and financial reports.

-- Each specialty group is encouraged to give to the Professional Development fund.
+- Each group with dues income is encouraged to give to the Professional Development fund.

-- A budget line appears on specialty group budget worksheets and financial reports for this contribution.
+- A budget line appears on budget worksheets and financial reports for this contribution.

 Other Line Items

 - We use a standard chart of accounts for tracking activities.
-If your specialty group or committee is projecting expenses that do not seem to fit in one of the accounts, please contact the executive director.
+If your specialty group or committee is projecting expenses that do not seem to fit in one of the accounts, please contact your staff liaison.
 Additional line items can be added if necessary.